cedadev/cc-summariser/README.md

   each check.
 This section is easy to scan through to see where checks are failing the most.

-- The 'Failure details' section lists the filenames that failed each check.
+- The 'Failure details' section lists the filenames that failed each check and reasons for the check failing (if available).

   The `--file-limit` command line option limits the number of filenames listed here; e.g. if 10 files failed a check and `--file-limit=4` the output would be